Masaryk Institute and Archives of the CAS

 The Masaryk Institute of the CAS was established on 1 April 1995.
 In its activities it followed the T. G. Masaryk Institute, founded by Tomáš G. Masaryk on 23 July 1932 as a foundation whose task was to manage and supplement the library and archives of TGM, to continue editing and publishing Masaryk’s writings, to enable external study of scientists and to publish or contribute to the publication of the results of their work.

-As a material basis, T. G. Masaryk donated his private library and archive, a private museum and valuable papers (worth a total of approximately CZK 10 million) to the Foundation.
+As a material basis, T. G. Masaryk donated his private library and archive, a private museum and valuable papers (worth a total of approximately CSK 10 million) to the Foundation.
 This basic fund was to be the starting point for the study of the areas in which Masaryk was engaged.
-The first seat of the Institute was Prague Castle, and in 1938 it moved to its own building in Bubenč.
-During the war it was deposited in Klementinum, as the Institute's building was taken over by the Gestapo.
-As part of the post-war reconstruction, the Institute got its building back, but its premises were no longer sufficient, so in 1948 it moved to Kramář's villa in Hradčany and then to a building on Národní třída 3.
+The first seat of the Institute was Prague Castle, and in 1938 it moved to its own building in Prague-Bubeneč.
+During the war it was deposited in Klementinum (State & University Library), as the Institute’s building was taken over by the Gestapo.
+As part of the post-war reconstruction, the Institute got its building back, but its premises were no longer sufficient, so in 1948 it moved to Kramář’s villa in Prague-Hradčany and then to a building on Národní třída 3.
 In 1954 the Masaryk Institute was closed down as part of the campaign against Masaryk.
 On 4 January 1990, President Václav Havel decided, on the basis of a proposal by the Masaryk Society Committee, to reinstate the T. G. Masaryk Institute.
-In 1995, the Masaryk Institute of the Academy of Sciences of the Czech Republic was established alongside the foundation, which took over the administration of the archives and library and, as an independent department of the Academy of Sciences of the Czech Republic, gave space to Masaryk research in a broader context.
+In 1995, the Masaryk Institute of the Czech Academy of Sciences was established alongside the foundation, which took over the administration of the archives and library and, as an independent department of the Czech Academy of Sciences, gave space to Masaryk research in a broader context.
 Since 2006, the Masaryk Institute of the CAS has been part of the Masaryk Institute and Archives of the CAS.

 Archives of the CAS

 The Archives of the Czechoslovak Academy of Sciences began its activities on 1 January 1953 as a public institution included in the system of Czechoslovak archives.
 In 1956 it became a special archive, in 1974 an archive of special importance.
-Its main tasks included and still include the collection and processing of material from the activities of former scientific societies and associations, institutes and organisational units of the CSAV, respectively the CAS, and the remains of our leading scientists.
-Since 1955, the Commission for the Inventory and Study of Manuscripts has become part of the activities of the archive.
-As of 1 January 1966, it was decided to make the archive internal to the CSAV and the department changed its name to the Central Archives of the CSAV.
+Its main tasks included and still include the collection and processing of material from the activities of former scientific societies and associations, institutes and organisational units of the CSAS, respectively the CAS, and the remains of our leading scientists.
+Since 1955, the CSAS Commission for the Cataloguing and Study of Manuscripts has become part of the activities of the archive.
+On 1 January 1966, the status of the archive within the Czechoslovak Academy of Sciences changed and the workplace was renamed the Central Archive of the CSAS.

-The first fonds managed were the records of the Royal Czech Society of Sciences, the Czech Academy of Sciences and Arts, the Masaryk Academy of Labour and the Czechoslovak National Research Council.
-In addition to receiving funds, the archive established photographic and art collections and also carried out independent scientific tasks concerning the history of scientific institutions, Czech science, archival science and the inventory and study of manuscripts.
-The first guide to the holdings, published in 1962, contained 48 holdings and collections.
-From the late 1960s onwards, specialist working sections were formed - of the predecessors of the CSAV, of written remains and of the CSAV collections.
-Thanks to the increase in the number of staff, pre-archival care was improved, the first official model filing and shredding regulations for the CSAV workplaces were issued in 1972, and the periodical Archival News of the CSAV (1970-1985) began to be published.
-From the mid-1980s, the historical work of the archive became more oriented towards the history of science, and Works in the History of the CSAV were published.
+The first fonds managed were the records of the Royal Bohemian Society of Sciences, the Czech Academy of Sciences and Arts, the Masaryk Academy of Labour and the Czechoslovak National Research Council.
+In addition to receiving fonds, the archive established photographic and art collections and also carried out independent scientific tasks concerning the history of scientific institutions, Bohemian/Czech science, archival science and codicology.
+The first guide to the fonds, published in 1962, contained 48 fonds and collections.
+From the late 1960s onwards, specialist working sections were formed – of the predecessors of the CSAS, of personal papers and of the CSAS fonds.
+Thanks to the increase in the number of staff, pre-archival care was improved, the first official model filing and shredding regulations for the CSAS workplaces were issued in 1972, and the periodical “Archivní zprávy ČSAV” [Archival News of the CSAS] (1970–1985) began to be published.
+From the mid-1980s, the historical work of the archive became more oriented towards the history of science, and “Práce z dějin Československé akademie věd” [Works in the History of the Czechoslovak Academy of Sciences] were published.
 Significant changes have taken place in the past twenty years.
-Since 1991, it has been using premises in Prague 8-Bohnice and Prague 8-Libni (the former Prometheus printing house), while the offices of the Manuscript Inventory and Study Department were located in Husova Street in the Old Town.
-In connection with the establishment of the Academy of Sciences of the Czech Republic on 31 December 1992, the department began to use the name of the Archives of the Academy of Sciences of the Czech Republic (from 1 January 1993).
+Since 1991, it has been using premises in Prague–Bohnice and Prague–Libeň, while the offices of the Manuscript Cataloguing and Study Department were located in Husova Street in the Prague Old Town.
+In connection with the establishment of the Academy of Sciences of the Czech Republic (Czech Academy of Sciences), the department began to use the name of the Archives of the Academy of Sciences of the Czech Republic (from 1 January 1993).
 In 2005, a new building was opened in Gabčíkova Street in Prague 8, designed specifically for archival purposes.
 During 2007, the archive fulfilled the requirements of accreditation for so-called specialised archives.

 In 2006, the Masaryk Institute of the CAS was added to the Archives of the CAS and the department was renamed the Masaryk Institute – Archives of the CAS, and since 2008 the Masaryk Institute and Archives of the CAS.